-- 2 oz. fresh ginger root, peeled and sliced into thick coins
+- 2 oz fresh ginger root peeled and sliced into thick coins

-- 1/2 c. water
+- ½ cup water

 - Combine ginger, water, and sugar in small saucepan over medium heat.
 Bring to a simmer and reduce heat to low.
 Allow syrup to simmer for 10 minutes, stirring occasionally.
 Remove from heat and cool.